‘Nissan’s Approach to Supplier Development’ Academic Essay

 Comparison of the benefits of ‘bottom-up’ criterion to shop-floor performance development of Nissan to Taylor’s approach

-Nissan’s bottom-up approach, which entails the use of advanced tools does not only help in reducing production cost initiatives but also place the suppliers in a long-term competitive position.
+The Nissan’s bottom-up approach which entails the use of advanced tools does not only help in reducing the production cost initiatives but also place the suppliers in a long-term competitive position.
 Likewise, Taylor’s approach to rewarding workers by their day’s performance helps to motivate them to meet a predetermined workload and even go an extra mile to better their performance.
 “A fair day’s pay for a fair day’s work” (Yen Ting, Yee Shee and Sze Choong, 2017).

 Both F. W. Taylor and Nissan appreciate the importance and benefits which come along with standardizing and upgrading tools and equipment for use at the shop-floor.
 Nissan recommends the use of standardized tools to enable every supplier to remain relevant in the market and compete favorably with their competitors.
 According to an individual study (Salvatore, 2014), Taylor recommends the use of standardization of tools to enable workers to deliver efficiently and per their monetary reward.